sailpoint-oss/developer.sailpoint.com/products/idn/api/patch-requests.md

 To use PATCH to update a resource, you first need to know the resource ID.

-Not all resource IDs are available in the IDN UI, so you may need to use the API to find the ID for the resource you want to update.
+Not all resource IDs are available in the IdentityNow UI, so you may need to use the API to find the ID for the resource you want to update.

-For example, source IDs aren't avilable in the IDN UI.
+For example, source IDs aren't avilable in the IdentityNow UI.
 If you want to use the [Patch Source](https://developer.sailpoint.com/idn/api/v3/update-source) endpoint to make a change to a specific source, you first need to find out the source's ID.

 You can use the [List Sources](https://developer.sailpoint.com/idn/api/v3/list-sources) endpoint to view all the sources in your tenant, along with their details.
 You can find your source and its ID in this list.